erjank/teaching/novice.md

 <!-- comment needed to separate blockquotes -->

-> **A Note on MCQ Design**
+> **Notes on MCQ Design**
 >
-> *   A good MCQ tests for conceptual misunderstanding rather than simple
+> 1. A good MCQ tests for conceptual misunderstanding rather than
->     factual knowledge.
-If you are having a hard time coming up with
+>     simple factual knowledge.
+If you are having a hard time coming
->     diagnostic distractors, then either you need to think more about your
+>     up with diagnostic distractors, then either you need to think
->     learners' mental models, or your question simply isn't a good starting
+>     more about your learners' mental models, or your question simply
->     point for an MCQ.
+>     isn't a good starting point for an MCQ.
 >
-> *   When you are trying to come up with distractors, think about questions
+> 2. When you are trying to come up with distractors, think about
->     that learners asked or problems they had the last time you taught this
+>     questions that learners asked or problems they had the last time
->     subject.
-If you haven't taught it before, think about your own
+>     you taught this subject.
+If you haven't taught it before, think
->     misconceptions or ask colleagues about their experiences.
+>     about your own misconceptions or ask colleagues about their
+>     experiences.
+You can also ask open-ended questions in one class
+>     to collect misconceptions about material to be covered in a
+>     later class.

 <!-- comment needed to separate blockquotes -->